-- 7.8.2 It is the responsibility of a Player in the IIHF RTP to ensure that the whereabouts information provided in his Whereabouts Filing is sufficient to enable the IIHF to locate him/her for Testing within the 60-minute specified period.
+- 7.8.1 A Player in the IIHF RTP must specifically be present and available for Testing on any given day in the relevant quarter for the 60-minute time slot specified for that day in his Whereabouts Filing, at the location that the Player has specified for that time slot in such filing.
+If a Player fails to remain at the nominated location for the full 60-minutes period, he runs the risk of a potential Missed Test if the Doping Control Officer arrives during the 60-minute period but after the Player's departure. - 7.8.2 It is the responsibility of a Player in the IIHF RTP to ensure that the whereabouts information provided in his Whereabouts Filing is sufficient to enable the IIHF to locate him/her for Testing within the 60-minute specified period.
 If any change in circumstance make the original whereabouts information inaccurate as to the Player's location, then the Player must update his/her Whereabouts Filing prior to his/her specified 60-minute time slot so that the information on file becomes accurate and complete.
 A failure shall have the following consequences: - a.
-If the IIHF attempts to test the Players during the 60-minute time slot, and due to the failure, the Player is not available for testing, the unsuccessful attempt shall be a Missed Test; - b.
+If the IIHF attempts to test the Players during the 60-minute timeslot, and due to the failure, the Player is not available for testing, the unsuccessful attempt shall be a Missed Test; - b.
 If the circumstances so warrant, the failure may be pursued as evasion of Sample collection and/or Tampering or Attempted Tamper with Doping Control.